 After Logan Pass, the road heads back down to the east side of the park.
 This area is anchored by St. Mary Lake and the Rising Sun area.

-Rising Sun is “where the mountains met the prairies” offers a good place for a hot meal along with lodging.
+Rising Sun is “where the mountains met the prairies” and offers a good place for a hot meal along with lodging.
 It offers some signature hikes in the area along with waterfall viewing.

 Hiking near St. Mary Lake

-St. Mary Falls—A 0.8 mile hike (one-way) with a 260-foot elevation loss.
+St. Mary Falls—A 0.8-mile hike (one-way) with a 260-foot elevation loss.

-Sun Point Nature Trail—A 0.8 mile hike (one-way) with 250-foot elevation loss.
+Sun Point Nature Trail—A 0.8-mile hike (one-way) with a 250-foot elevation loss.

-Virginia Falls—A 1.6 mile hike (one-way) with a 260-foot elevation loss followed by a 285-foot gain.
+Virginia Falls—A 1.6-mile hike (one-way) with a 260-foot elevation loss followed by a 285-foot gain.

 Many Glacier Valley

-Located on the eastern side of the park, Many Glacier Hotel Swiftcurrent Motor Inn are located via a separate entrance.
+Located on the eastern side of the park, Many Glacier Hotel and Swiftcurrent Motor Inn are located via a separate entrance.
 This is the location of several popular hiking including Grinnell Lake and Grinnell Glacier.

 Many Glacier Hiking Trails